-- deadly physical force,
+- o deadly physical force,

 - decision-making,

 - o professional communications,

 - Asset Forfeiture and Intelligence,

-- o investigative techniques,
+- investigative techniques,

 - o department structure,

 - defensive tactics,

-- o Bureau of Special Operations,
+- Bureau of Special Operations,

 - and Mounted Unit.

 - The Nassau County Police Academy hosts the Police Youth Academy (PYA).
 The PYA is an eight (8) hour course geared towards at-risk high school students.
 The PYA seeks to stop gang recruitment in high-risk communities through education.
-The course is designed to provide an in-depth look into the NCPD.
+The course is designed to provide an indepth look into the NCPD.
 The majority of the students who attend the PYA are from school districts in socioeconomically challenged neighborhoods.
 Over one-thousand eight-hundred (1,800) students have successfully completed the PYA.
 The PYA is a means to foster enhanced communication and relationships through training and education.
 This course is also used to assist the NCPD with diversity in its recruitment efforts, as students report more favorable impressions of police officers after completing the course, and having a better understanding of department policies and procedures.

+- The People's Plan requests the removal of School Resource Officers and all officer involvement from the Nassau County School Districts.
+The safety of our children is in the hands of the superintendents and school boards.
+The NCPD will not remove presence in schools unless instructed to do so by those responsible for our children's safety.

+- The NCPD has six (6) School Resource Officers.
+They are in three (3) districts at the request of the superintendents and school boards.
+The SRO's functions on school property is through the approval of the superintendents.

+- With the approval of all superintendents, Homeland Security, COPE and POP Officers work closely with all 56 districts.
+These officers are involved with matters of:

+- School Safety

+- Security Assessments

+- Education and Awareness Programs

 - NCPD Patrol Division Administrative Order, PDAO 12-008, 002 (annexed hereto as Exhibit T) encourages police officers to engage with all members of the community through "Park, Walk and Talk."
 As the name implies, a "Park, Walk, and Talk" is when an officer exits their post car and walks through the community they patrol to get to know the members of that community and their concerns.
-The main objective is to build trust and communication with members of the community an officer might not otherwise encounter. - O During some of these interactions, officers may request businesses and places of worship, to complete Infrastructure Forms (a sample form is attached hereto as Exhibit U).
+The main objective is to build trust and communication with members of the community an officer might not otherwise encounter. - During some of these interactions, officers may request businesses and places of worship, to complete Infrastructure Forms (a sample form is attached hereto as Exhibit U).
 The information recorded on Infrastructure Forms is entered into a database maintained by the NCPD Intelligence Section.
 In the event of an emergency, or if the Department needs to contact business owners for any reason, the NCPD uses the Infrastructure Database.
 By collecting and maintaining this database, the NCPD is able to demonstrate its commitment not only to the personal safety of our residents but also to their businesses and places of worship.